-- Summer 2024 provisional statements of results release date is on Thursday 22 August 2024.
-Further information will be supplied later in the academic year - Details of the January 2024 and Summer 2024 results days will be confirmed once they become available - Selected teachers and members of the senior leadership team will be available during the exam results collection window

-- Results will not be given via telephone under any circumstance - If you are unable to attend results day in person, you can have them emailed to you or elect another person (including family members) to collect your results on your behalf.
+- Summer 2025 provisional statements of results release date is on Thursday 21 August 2025.
+Further information will be supplied later in the academic year - Selected teachers and members of the senior leadership team will be available during the exam results collection window - Results will not be given via telephone under any circumstance - If you are unable to attend results day in person, you can have them emailed to you or elect another person (including family members) to collect your results on your behalf.
 For either option, you must complete the 'Candidate Permission form', available from Mrs Henderson, Exams Officer